Traumflug/simulavr/doc/limitations.rst

 * The documentation of the simulator provides a wide field of activities to be carried out.
-* Currently only some AVR-CPUs are simulated.
-While several of the Mega-CPUs can be simulated by the available Mega128 no Tiny is around.
-  If your Mega-CPU is not available recompile your project and use a Mega128 CPU for simulation.
+* Currently not all AVR-CPUs are simulated.
+There are many ATMega and some ATTiny CPU's implemented.
+If your CPU is not available recompile your project and use (for example) a Mega128 CPU for simulation.
 This works only if your destination CPU and the Mega128 share **identical** components.
 Comparing of the names e.g. "Timer0" is not sufficient - you need to compare each component for identical function!